Style

 It’s also important that you place those multiple light sources within the room at different heights.
 Overheads are great, as are wall sconces.
 But adding a table lamp to the mix, for example, will also help keep things atmospheric and visually interesting.

 “Texture works wonders in a small space,” says designer Tali Roth.
-“A light source with a woven shade, frees up space on your nightstand while bringing a fun touch to the room.”
+“A light source with a woven shade frees up space on your nightstand while bringing a fun touch to the room.”

-Opt for rattan for a coastal, Cali-cool feel or a fringed linen one for a classic finish.
+Opt for rattan for a coastal, Cali-cool feel or a fringed linen shade for a classic finish.
 This is also a good spot to go a little Grandmillenial style with something pleated or will ball trim.

 They call ceilings the “fifth wall” for a reason.
 “An eye-catching flush or semi-flush light makes a statement in the center of a small bedroom without taking up any surface or floor space,” Liz Caan says.